 - Now called T.U.N.E.
 Camp MN, we’ve grown from a 2-day event for a handful of campers to a 5-day/4-night summer camp program for about 45 campers in 2017

-- Young campers come from all around Minnesota, and parts of Wisconsin & Iowa to enjoy an exciting Camp experience while learning about the natural environment
+- Young campers come from Minnesota, Wisconsin, Iowa, North Dakota, and South Dakota to enjoy an exciting Camp experience while learning about the natural environment

 - Under the direction of a passionate volunteer, Bruce Gockowski, our Camp program has expanded rapidly since 2013

 - T.U.N.E.
-Camp MN does not recieve direct funding from PF’s National Office
+Camp MN does not receive direct funding from PF’s National Office

 - T.U.N.E.
-Camp MN relies soley on donor funding and registration & enrollment fees for operational expenses
+Camp MN relies solely on donor funding and registration & enrollment fees for operational expenses

 - The vast majority of our funding comes from our primary sponsors, individual PF Chapters all across Minnesota